sc0ttruss/openspaces/openspaces.md

 Spend 40 minutes per topic.

 ## Space facilitator tasks:-
-Identify a facilitator and a notetaker for each session
+Identify a facilitator and a note-taker for each session

 Capture notes during the session according to the note template

-Initalise the space with a Re-statement of the purpose/topic.
+Initialise the space with a Re-statement of the purpose/topic.

 Observe the Participants and encourage participation from everyone, taking care to ask dominant people to allow others to speak